-So, we sent Morrie to a wonderful dog trainer, Versatile K9 Training Academy, for three weeks.
-Their program is fantastic and they are willing to help you for the long haul after the dog comes home.
-The dogs follow all of their commands from the trainer, and Bailey has been great at following her commands from us as well.
-However, Morrie, back in his home where he thinks he owns everything, even the people, will not listen.
+So, we sent Morrie to a dog trainer and while he follows all of the commands from the trainer, back in his home where he thinks he owns everything, even the people, he will not listen.
 What we have to do is continually follow through on the command and never allow him to get away with not listening to us.
 This is fine with everyone in the house, except Mom.

 With her dementia, she can not understand that training a dog does not mean you are being mean to them.
 Morrie has a remote collar and Mom does not like that we use it.
 When Morrie does not listen, Mom thinks it is mean that we just keep taking him back to the same spot and repeating the command over and over until he does it.
 She thinks this makes Morrie sad and she is very upset with the rest of us in the house for treating Morrie this way.